mwat56/partitionmap/README.md

 - Using a partitioning strategy with CRC32 hashing to distribute keys across multiple partitions,
 - thread-safe implementation with mutex locks for concurrent data access,
-- generic implementation supporting any value type,
+- generic implementation supporting any key and value types,
 - designed for efficient concurrent access by reducing lock contention,
 - implements standard map operations (`Get`, `Put`, `Delete`, etc.).

-The package is designed to provide better performance than a standard map when used in highly concurrent environments by sharding the data across multiple partitions.
+The package is designed to provide better performance than a standard map when used in highly concurrent environments by distributing the data across multiple partitions.

 ## Installation